- Discover the iconic landscapes and desert-adapted wildlife of Namibia

 - Passport pouch or money belt

-- Bring a few lightweight, easily washable casual items for travel and city/lodge wear
+- Bring a few lightweight, easily washable casual items for travel and city/camp wear

 - Waterproof, breathable jacket

-- Sweater/jacket – synthetic fleece or wool (for cool mornings & evenings at the Ngorongoro Crater)
+- Sweater/jacket – mid-weight or heavyweight synthetic fleece or wool for cool mornings and evenings (possible temperatures in the 40s)

 - Walking shoes (closed-toed)